IIT-EnergySystemModels/openTEPES/doc/rst/QA.rst

 - openTEPES is implicitly a network model.
 Therefore, at least two nodes and one electrical transmission line connecting them must be defined

 - At least one generator must be defined.
-A thermal generator has a larger than zero variable cost (the product of fuel cost times the linear term) ≠ 0.
+A thermal generator has a larger than zero variable cost (the product of fuel cost times the linear term ≠ 0).
 A variable renewable energy unit has zero variable cost (the product of fuel cost times the linear term = 0)

 - Check the correspondence between the resources you define for the system in the case study to be run and the nodes where they are deemed to be located.
 The location within the grid of any resource defined must be specified.

-- Check that all the demand in the system within the case study is located in a node that can be served with the energy output of some resources located in any node that is connected/to be connected to the former, possibly including generation representing non-served energy (NSE).
+- Check that all the demand in the system within the case study is located in a node that can be served with the energy output of some resources located in any node that is connected/to be connected to the former, possibly including generation representing energy not served (ENS).

 Some tips
 ---------